Dan Bourchier

 Dan Bourchier is an Australian journalist and television presenter, best known for his work at the Australian Broadcasting Corporation and Sky News Australia.

-He is currently leading the ABC coverage of the Voice to Parliament as ABC Referendum/Voice Correspondent, and hosting ABCs The Drum.
+He is currently a senior newsreader on the ABC News Channel's Mornings program, and chair of the ABCs Bonner Committee.
+Previously, he led the ABC coverage of the Voice to Parliament as ABC Referendum/Voice Correspondent, and hosting ABCs The Drum.
 He formerly presented the ACT edition of ABC News on the ABC TV station in Canberra from Sunday to Thursday each week.

-He is a candidate for the staff-elected position on the Board of the ABC, typically pre-selected by the union of which many ABC staff are members.
-Bourchier did not commit to drop out of the race if he wasn’t pre-selected as a union backed candidate, and is one of 8 candidates for the staff elected director role.
+He was a candidate for the staff-elected position on the Board of the ABC, typically pre-selected by the union of which many ABC staff are members.
+Bourchier did not commit to dropping out of the race if he was not pre-selected as a union backed candidate, and is one of eight candidates for the staff elected director role.